-- 4.474.48 Sufficiently detailed and granular information related to the value of intangible assets enables primary users of financial statements to assess how intangibles contribute to the value of an entity using their own models.
-For example, to know how a marketing plan has been designed and implemented, when it started, in which forms it was pursued, how many clients/households were involved, etc. could help users to estimate the value of a customer list or a brand. - 4.484.49 This provides more detailed information about an intangible than the valuation of the intangible itself, which is an ultimate outcome that users would not generally find very useful, due to the subjectivity involved.
+- 4.47 Sufficiently detailed and granular information related to the value of intangible assets enables primary users of financial statements to assess how intangibles contribute to the value of an entity using their own models.
+For example, to know how a marketing plan has been designed and implemented, when it started, in which forms it was pursued, how many clients/households were involved, etc. could help users to estimate the value of a customer list or a brand. - 4.48 This provides more detailed information about an intangible than the valuation of the intangible itself, which is an ultimate outcome that users would not generally find very useful, due to the subjectivity involved.
 It also produces more in-depth information on intangibles than information for assessing how performance could be affected by changes in intangibles, which may provide valuable information on the income statement but serves to draw conclusions on the company as a whole rather than on individual intangible assets.
-The information provided should be material from the perspective outlined in paragraph 4.22 above.
-Otherwise, highly granular information could impact the understandability of financial statements as immaterial information may obscures material information.